aburriyo/aburriyo/README.md

 - 👋 Hi, I’m @aburriyo
 - 👀 I’m interested in Deep Learning
-- 🌱 I’m Was Studying in INACAP, Actually doing my practice in SPOT
+- 🌱 I’m working in Deliryum AI working with Computer Vision
-- 💞️ I’m looking to collaborate on Deep Learning projects
 - 📫 How to reach me : aburriyo@gmail.com

 # 💫 About Me: